Giant Bomb: Corporate affairs and culture

-Timeline

 Jeff Gerstmann

 Working for GameSpot as editorial director until 2007, Gerstmann, GameSpot and its parent company CNET were involved in a controversial incident when Gerstmann was fired for what was later revealed to be a stand off between GameSpot's editorial and management teams.
 Gerstmann would join Whiskey Media and launch Giant Bomb with Davis, Shoemaker and Caravella in 2008.
 Gerstmann is one of the members of the VGX awards advisory council responsible for nominating and deciding on winners.
 Gerstmann was fired from the site in June 2022.

 Ryan Davis

 Ryan Thomas "Taswell" Davis (June 4, 1979 – July 3, 2013) was an American video game journalist and Internet personality.
 He was formerly a journalist of the gaming website GameSpot and the co-founder and editor of the gaming website Giant Bomb.

 Recruited by Jeff Gerstmann, Davis began working for GameSpot in 2000.
 Initially starting in tech support work, Davis joined the editorial team, writing reviews for the website, eventually becoming involved in its video and podcast content.

 After the dismissal of Gerstmann in 2007, Davis departed GameSpot and joined Gerstmann under Whiskey Media to launch Giant Bomb.
 Becoming the primary host of Giant Bomb, Davis was the host of the Giant Bombcast as well as video content.
 Davis was described as having an ability to connect with viewers due to an "inherently genuine" on-screen presence.